Getting sass? Sign up for a 'Results' class and relax!!

 Pre-requisite: O&M Two Grads with instructor permission.

-Brighton or Howell Five weeks See schedule page for current fee.
+Five weeks with pet.
+See schedule page for current fee.

 Loyalty perk - reduced fees for this and other advanced classes!